 A brief explanation of CHELCO's business model:

 The charges on your electricity bill reflect the careful management of CHELCO's costs for wholesale power, operations, maintenance and infrastructure, and prudent planning for the future.
 Any money remaining after CHELCO's expenses are paid belongs to our member-owners and are called margins.
-Margins are allocated (re-invested) and/or retired (given to members) as determined by the board of trustees who are democratically elected by the general membership.
-Click here to find out more about the cooperative model, CHELCO board of trustee & elections or capital credits.
+Margins are allocated (re-invested) and/or retired (given to members) as determined by the Board of Trustees who are democratically elected by the general membership.

 Costs to begin residential service and monthly charges: